 Note that the variable res holds the intermediate result during the execution of the loop.
 As res is stack-allocated, there is no garbage generated after a call to fact is evaluated.
 When this style of programming is done in C, there is often a concern about the pointer to res being derefenced after a call to fact returns, which is commonly referred to as derefencing a dangling pointer.
 This concern is completely eliminated in ATS as it is required by the type system of ATS that a linear proof of the at-view associated with the variable res be present at the end of legal scope for res.
-More specifically, if x is a declared variable of the type T, then a linear proof of the view T?@L, where L is the address of x, must be available when typechecking reaches the end of the scope for x.
-This requirement ensures that a variable can no longer be accessed after the portion of the stack in which it is allocated is reclaimed as no linear proof of the at-view associated with the variable is ever available from that point on.
+More specifically, if x is a declared variable of the type T, then a linear proof of the view 1?eL, where L is the address of x, must be available when typechecking reaches the end of the scope for x.
+This requirement ensures that a variable can no longer be accessed after the portion of the stack in which it is allocated is reclaimed as no linear proof of the at-view associated with the variable can no longer be accessed after the portion of the stack in which it is evaluated is reclaimed as no linear proof of the at-view associated with the variable is ever available from that point on.